orallony/AWS/Lab 01 - Launching Amazon EC2 instance.md

 1. From the EC2 Dashboard, click **Security Groups** on the left menu.

-2. Look for the security group named `ec2lab-sg` and click it.
+2. Look for the security group you created earlier and click it.

 3. Go to the **Inbound rules** tab.
 These are the rules that define which traffic is allowed in.